Sprayer-Mods/ModelForge/README.md

 ## <div align="center">Contribute</div>

 We love your input!
 We want to make contributing to ModelForge as easy and transparent as possible.
-Please see the YOLOv5 [Contributing Guide](CONTRIBUTING.md) to get started.
-Thank you to all of the YOLOv5 contributors!
+Please see the [Contributing Guide](CONTRIBUTING.md) to get started.
+Thank you to all of the YOLOv5 contributors and deep learning researchers!

 <a href="https://github.com/ultralytics/yolov5/graphs/contributors"><img src="https://opencollective.com/ultralytics/contributors.svg?width=990" /></a>

 ## <div align="center">Contact</div>

 For ModelForge bugs and feature requests please visit [GitHub Issues](https://github.com/Sprayer-Mods/ModelForge/issues).
-For business inquiries or professional support requests please visit [https://sprayermods.com/contact](https://sprayermosd.com/contact).
+For business inquiries or professional support requests please visit [https://sprayermods.com/contact](https://sprayermods.com/contact).

 <br>